There’s a good chance that these symptoms are being caused by small bugs that are living in pores around your eyes and in your facial skin.

 What Should My Next Steps Be?

 To determine if you have an infestation, look for early morning itchiness.
-Since the mites like to walk over your face at night and burrow back into your pores in the morning, you’re more likely to get an itchy feeling in the morning.
+Since the mites like to walk over your face at night and burrow back into your pores in the morning, you’re more likely to get an write my speech itchy feeling in the morning.
 Also look for eyelid inflammation, reddened, crusty, itchy, burning, or thickening eyelids.
 Be aware of eye infections, decreased vision due to the effect on your tear ducts, falling eyelashes, and rosacea.

 You can also take steps to help control and kill the mites living on your eyelids.
 Practicing good eyelid hygiene by using a daily eyelid cleansing wipe can effectively reduce the number of mites living on your eyes.
 Blephadex eyelid wipes are formulated with essential oils, like tea tree oil, which is the only known natural treatment that kills Demodex mites.
 Want to find out more about how to get rid of the mites living on your face?
 Click here to learn more.